barryblando/practice-javascript/ReadMe.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game
 - A player looses his ENTIRE score when he rolls two 6 in a  row.
 After that next player's turn.
 - Players can set the Winning Score.
-[To be Updated]
 - The Player looses his current score when one of them is a 1.
 [To be Updated]